base/webauthn-sol/README.md

 Webauthn-sol is a Solidity library for verifying WebAuthn authentication assertions.
 It builds on [Daimo's WebAuthn.sol](https://github.com/daimo-eth/p256-verifier/blob/master/src/WebAuthn.sol).

 This library is optimized for Ethereum layer 2 rollup chains but will work on all EVM chains.
-Signature verification always attempts to use the [RIP-7212 precompile](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) and, if this fails, falls back to using [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_ecdsa.sol#L40).
+Signature verification always attempts to use the [RIP-7212 precompile](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) and, if this fails, falls back to using [SmoothCryptoLib](https://github.com/get-smooth/crypto-lib/blob/main/src/lib/libSCL_RIP7212.sol#L24).

 > [!IMPORTANT]
-> FreshCryptoLib uses the `ModExp` precompile (`address(0x05)`), which is not supported on some chains, such as [Polygon zkEVM](https://www.rollup.codes/polygon-zkevm#precompiled-contracts).
-This library will not work on such chains, unless they support the RIP-7212 precompile.
+> SmoothCryptoLib provides universal EVM compatibility through pure Solidity implementation.
+Unlike the deprecated FCL, SCL doesn't require the `ModExp` precompile and works on all chains including Polygon zkEVM.

 Code excerpts